5 Easy Steps to File Formatting

 Fourth… determine how to save.

 The Copy Center, and any graphics company, will always recommend you export always to PDF.
-That way it keeps the integrity of your file as you intend it to look.
+That way it keeps the integrity of your file as you intended it to look.
 Export as a print pdf and this will save to the highest quality for printing.
 This function is available on nearly all software, so look for it under save as, download, export, or print as pdf.

 Fifth… submit your file and rejoice.